Inferred-variance uncertainty relations in the presence of quantum entanglement: Inferred uncertainty relations bounded by entanglement for two qubits and the Pauli observables

+Again, in the same vein as before, if we use the $G$ function as the entanglement witness for mixed states, then we can write a similar equation for the product of variances for a mixed two-qubit state. \begin{proposition} For any two arbitrary Pauli observables $S=\vec{n}.\vec{\sigma}$ and $Q=\vec{m}.\vec{\sigma}$ and an arbitrary two-qubit state $\rho_{AB}$, the following inequality holds

-The condition that gives a non-trivial bound for some mixed state is $\frac{1}{\frac{\Delta S_A^2}{\Delta S_B^2}+\frac{\Delta Q_A^2}{\Delta Q_B^2}}\geq G(\rho_{AB})\geq 1$.
-This again highlights how the different correlations play their part in reducing the value of the conditional variance for sum and product versions of the conditional uncertainty relations.
-We note that we could have also kept the connected correlators instead of the maximized version of them, which would give one a more tight bound.
-Also note that the operators that maximize the connected correlator can be found out explicitly as given in \cite{adesso}, and as a result one will be able to find an analytical expression for the above bounds in terms of the maximum connected correlation function for any two arbitrary Pauli observables.
+\end{proposition} The condition that gives a non-trivial bound for a mixed state is $\frac{1}{\frac{\Delta^2 S_A}{\Delta^2 S_B}+\frac{\Delta^2 Q_A}{\Delta^2 Q_B}}\geq G(\rho_{AB})\geq 1$.
+We have highlighted how entanglement plays a part in affecting the value of the lower bound for the sum and product versions of inferred-variance uncertainty relations.
+In addition, the operators that maximize the connected correlator can be found out explicitly as given in \cite{adesso}, and as a result one will be able to find an analytical expression for the above bounds in terms of the maximum connected correlation function for any two arbitrary Pauli observables.
+Furthermore, the connected correlation function can also be connected with some other correlation function such as mutual information, discord etc. Therefore, the lower bound of inferred-variance uncertainty relations can be written in terms of those correlation functions.
+We discuss this in the Appendix \ref{appendix mutual} and \ref{appendix discord}.
 We now move onto some examples.